 Her paint fails like a bumpkin at a calculus contest when it comes to IKEA.

-I know you’re just dying to get to the action, so I’ll tell you the story of how this IKEA makeover was supposed to go at the end of the post.
+I know you’re just dying to get to the action, so I’ll tell you the story of how the following IKEA makeover was supposed to go at the end of the post.